Coda-Coda/handshake/README.md

-I've had this idea for a website that could help, perhaps just a little, to control the spread of Cov-19.
+I've had this idea for a website (or app) that could help, perhaps just a little, to control the spread of Cov-19.
 I'm calling it Handshake for now.

+For an overview of the Handshake _idea_ see: https://coda-coda.gitlab.io/handshake/

 This repository is the location of a bare-bones version of Handshake, described below.